gtk-rs/gtk4-rs/book/src/installation_windows.md

 # Windows

-When preparing your Windows machine you have to decide between using the **MSVC toolchain** or the **GNU toolchain**.
+When preparing your Windows machine, you have to decide between either using the **MSVC toolchain** or the **GNU toolchain**.
-If in doubt go for MSVC since that is the default on Windows.
+If in doubt, go for MSVC since that is the default on Windows.
 You will want to go for the GNU toolchain if you depend on libraries that can only be compiled with the GNU toolchain.